2016 FIM Motocross World Championship

 The 2016 FIM Motocross World Championship was the 60th FIM Motocross World Championship season.
-It included 19 events, starting at Losail in Qatar on 27 February, and ending at San Bernardino, California in the United States on 11 September.
+It included 19 events, starting at Losail International Circuit in Qatar on 27 February, and ending at Glen Helen Raceway in the United States on 11 September.

 In the main MXGP class, Romain Febvre was the defending champion after taking his first title in 2015.
 In the MX2 class, Tim Gajser was the defending champion, after taking his first title in 2015.

 Race calendar and results

 A 19-round calendar for the 2016 season was announced on 14 October 2015.